Geology of China: Himalayan Orogen

 The Tethys Ocean closed about 50 million years ago and Indo-Australian Plate began to collide with Asia.
 The Himalaya is now mostly formed from the uplifted sedimentary rocks from this ocean.
 These sedimentary rocks along with associated igneous rocks, now often metamorphosed, from a series of east–west slivers of rock through the mountain range.
 From south to north there are four main tectonic sub-units within the Himalaya: the sub-Himalaya, Lesser Himalaya, Central Himalayan Domain and Indus Suture Zone.

 The Himalaya's foothills or sub-Himalaya are Miocene to Pleistocene sediments that have eroded off the mountain range during its uplift.
 These sedimentary rocks have been highly deformed by the continued uplift of the Himalaya.
 The upper Proterozoic to lower Cambrian Lesser Himalaya sedimentary rocks represent the Himalaya's main range front.
 These rocks are often thrusted over the alluvial rocks of the sub-Himalaya.
 The Lesser Himalaya also contains granites and felsic volcanic rocks.
 The Central Himalayan Domain contains rocks from the Tethys Ocean and is also intruded by Miocene granites, related to the formation of the Himalaya.
 The Indus Suture Zone is the suture zone with the Lhasa terrane to the north.
 It contains the ophiolites and island arc related igneous rocks mostly from the Mesozoic.

 Qilianshan Orogen

 The Qilianshan Orogen (also Qilian Shan Orogen) formed in the Early to Mid Paleozoic in modern North West China.
 The rocks of the region record a Cambrian to Devonian subduction accretion complex.

-Central Asian Origenic Belt
+Central Asian Orogenic Belt

 This is a wide zone of tectonic suturing that in part represents the closure of the Paleo-Asian Ocean.
 During this closure abduction was occurring on both sides of the ocean.
 This has formed seduction related Paleozoic orthogneiss throughout the sequence.
 This zone represents the largest accretionary origenic sequence in the world.